thelfer/tfel/docs/web/MassonAffineFormulation.md

 @MaterialProperty<function> 'r0' "1+t";
 ~~~~~~~~~~~~~~

-Here, we choose to make vary the reference medium because when `t`
+Here, we choose to increase the elasticity the reference medium because its
-increases, `n` increases, and hence the homogenized stiffness increases.
+homogenized stiffness also increases.
-This seems hence more consistent to consider a reference medium whose
-stiffness increases also.
 The optimal value of `r0` is not immediate, but some numerical tests
 can be carried out.